cryspen/hax/docs/manual/fstar/tutorial/data-invariants.md

     Every function must then validate inputs with runtime checks, like `if value > 2 { panic!(...) }`.

+However, soon you'd want to work with a bigger finite field, like `F₂₃₄₇`.
+While this works beautifully for `F₃`, it breaks down for larger fields, since 2347 enum variants would be impractical!

 ### Newtype and Refinement Types
 Since we wouldnt want to with a 2347-element `enum`, we have to revert to